 Use the Wayback Machine

-Or not, depending on when you deleted them and whether the Wayback Machine has recordings of those tweets.
+Or not, depending on when you deleted them and whether or not the Wayback Machine has recordings of those tweets.

 1. Open the Wayback Machine